locana-co/PMT-Portable/README.md

 Solution to target located in server/root

 node configured to run directly to an api build in server/root.
 Opens in shell on launch.

+Instructions:

+Doubleclick "StartApplication.bat" and follow the instructions to start prepare the environment for the application.
+Once all setps are complete, a browser window will open with the application running.

+**All command windows and applications that are opened during the startup process must stay open for the duration of application use.
+Though they can be minimized.
+And this does not apply to "StartApplication.bat".**

+If for any reason one of the component stops working during application use.
+A script has been provided for each individual component.
+Just doubleclick the "Restart"application command file and follow the instrucitons to get everything back up and running.